Last year, I wrote about why you need a humidifier, and specifically, an evaporative one.

 My conclusions about the Venta still stand: it’s awfully expensive up front, and it can’t effectively humidify a large room.
 But I’ve come to appreciate its extreme quietness for bedrooms, and it’s much easier to clean: you can put most of its parts, including the “filter” disk and lower shell, in the dishwasher with a bit of vinegar to clean them extremely effectively.
 By comparison, cleaning the Honeywell is more manual and time-consuming.

-The Honeywell uses 3–5 $20 filters per season in most cases, and I’ve found that I can space out the cleanings more by using a $10 set of antibacterial silver cartridges with each filter.
+The Honeywell uses 3–5 $22 filters per season in most cases, and I’ve found that I can space out the cleanings more by using water additives.

 So while the Venta’s operating costs are about $22 per season plus electricity, the Honeywell’s can easily reach $100.1 With the Venta’s easier cleaning as well, I’m much happier with it after a year than I was up front, but I still wish it had a higher output for its price.
 (There’s a larger LW45 model that I haven’t tried.)